CochiseLinuxUsersGroup/Presentations/README.md

 51. How to Make a Bootable Flash Drive Using Balena Etcher - MajB
 52. Cochise Linux Mailing List Redoux - MajB
 53. Desktop Environments - MajB
-54. Digitizing Your DVD and Blue-ray Collection - Scroll Turner
+54. Digitizing Your DVD and Blue-ray Collection - Scrollturner